Chi-Square Test

 2. Mantel-Haenszel Chi-Square Test

-This technique is used to assess the association between two variables while controlling for one or more confounding variables.
-It’s particularly useful in stratified analyses where the goal is to examine the relationship between variables across different strata (e.g., age groups, geographic locations).
+This technique assesses the association between two variables while controlling for one or more confounding variables.
+It’s particularly useful in stratified analyses that examine the relationship between variables across different strata (e.g., age groups, geographic locations).

 3. Chi-Square Test for Trend (Cochran-Armitage Test)